adl1995/boost-geometry-proposal/README.md

 # boost-geometry-proposal
-This repository contains the programming competency test and GSoC proposal.
+This repository contains the programming competency task for the Boost organization.

 ## GeoLib